mswdresden/AsylumEden/README.md

 		- or select	'edit' and edit eden (however, you will most probably later edit the files directly in an editor)

 // ---------------------------
+*1.b Start web2py python shell*
+	- You can start a python shell and load the web2py modules (and models?)
+	  # python web2py.py -S welcome -M
+	  then, in order to get info on the classes/methods, you can do for example:
+	  # help(db)
+	  # help(session)

+// ---------------------------
+*1.c Authentification*

+	Detailed info in Chapter 9 of the web2py book.

+	Quick intro:
+		1. in your model file you need from gluon.tools import Auth
+			... create the db object ...
+			auth = Auth(db)
+			auth.define_tables(username=True)

+		2. you need in your controller def user(): return dict(form=auth())

+		3. you simply controll the access to actions (in the controller) by writing above the function definition things like:
+		   		@auth.requires_login()

+// ---------------------------
 *2. .../models/000_config.py*